 How Difficult is the Pipiwai Trail?

 The Hike is a 2-mile uphill hike on a reasonable trail with a total gained height of around 800 feet.
 The gradients are fairly shallow for the majority of the climb and there is nothing difficult underfoot apart from a few loose rocks, uneven surfaces, and exposed roots.
-If it’s very heavy rain it can be a little muddy and slippery but on the whole, it’s a pretty easy hike.
-The route is out and a back so you obviously have to retrace your steps once you reach the terminus of the trail and the spectacular Waimoku Falls and hike down the 2-mile trail making a 4-mile hike in total.
+If there has been very heavy rain it can be a little muddy and slippery but on the whole, it’s a pretty easy hike.
+The route is out and back so you obviously have to retrace your steps once you reach the terminus of the trail and the spectacular Waimoku Falls and hike down the 2-mile trail making a 4-mile hike in total.

 The only difficulty you will face is heat, humidity, and wildlife.
 Under the jungle canopy, it is really hot and humid, this makes the trail far more taxing than it would be in cooler conditions.
 The trail is also flanked by many areas of standing water and the valley walls and tree cover means winds are light.
-This is perfect breeding grounds for Mosquitos.
+This is the perfect breeding ground for Mosquitos.
 Combined with light clothing, shorts and t-shirts, heavy breathing and raised body temperature and the missiles are going to home in on you pretty aggressively.

 Expect to get bitten, a lot!